shadeed/rtl-styling/posts/rtl-styling.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-In Twitter, for example, there is a button with a cut-off content due to an unsuitable value of line-height.
+On Twitter, for example, there is a button with cut-off content due to an unsuitable value for `line-height`.

 ![](../../img/ar-kasra.png)

-Notice that in the first image, there is an Arabic diacritic cut-off.
-It's called "Kasra" and it's vital for reading the word correctly.
-In the other image, I fixed the line-height and now it appears fully without being cut-off.
+Notice that in the first image, an Arabic diacritic is cut off.
+It’s called the “kasra”, and it’s vital for reading the word correctly.
+In the adjoining image, I’ve fixed the line height, and now it appears in full without being cut off.

-### 2) Links Underline
+### 2. Underlined Links

 The default text underline looks bad when used with Arabic words.
-It's related to how words and letters are written in Arabic.
+This relates to how words and letters are written in Arabic.
 See the following illustration:
 ![](../../img/rtl-underline-1.png)

-I highlighted the weird areas with the red circle.
+I’ve highlighted the weird areas with a red circle.
 The underline is kind of covering the dots of the letters.
-It's still not clear?
-Here is a close up look.
+Still not clear?
+Here is a close-up:

 ![](../../img/rtl-underline-2.png)

-The dots highlighted in blue are overlapping with the underline.
-This is not good and it makes the text hard to read.
+The dots highlighted in blue overlap with the underline.
+This is not good, and it makes the text hard to read.
 The solution is to use a custom underline with CSS.

-#### 2.1) Text Decoration
+#### 2.1.
+Text Decoration

-It's possible to change the underline color and style with the new `text-decoration-style` and `text-decoration-color` properties.
-However, it might not be guaranteed to work with different typefaces and font sizes.
-At the time of writing, Firefox is the browser that has the best support for those properties.
+It’s possible to change the underline’s style and color with the new `text-decoration-style` and `text-decoration-color` properties.
+However, it is not guaranteed to work with all typefaces and font sizes.
+At the time of writing, Firefox is the browser that has the best support for these properties.

 ```css
 .link-2 {